 Update 2/18: Apple has expanded cycling directions recently to San Diego and Portland.

 While it may have been a self-selecting sample, when my colleague Ben Lovejoy wrote a feature request last year that Apple should add cycling directions to Apple Maps, 98% of 9to5Mac readers agreed in a poll.
 So it’s probably fair to say this is something many will be excited to see arrive with iOS 14.

 As with other Apple Maps updates we’ve seen, cycling directions won’t be available in all areas but it’s worth checking where you live regularly to see when they’re added.

-We’ve found them available in the Bay Area to get a peek at how the new feature looks and works on iPhone but haven’t seen them available elsewhere yet.
+Below we’re using cycling directions in the Bay Area to get a peek at how the new feature looks and works on iPhone.

 iOS 14: How to use detailed cycling directions in Apple Maps

 - Open Apple Maps and use the search bar to look for directions

 - Tap the new bicycle icon to change the route type